OrgFlow/docs/src/commands/flow-out.md

   If specified, indicates the tests that should be executed as part of the deployment to Salesforce:
   - `NoTestRun`: No tests are executed.
   - `RunSpecifiedTests`: Only the tests classes specified by `--tests` are executed.
-  - `RunLocalTests`: Alls tests in the organisation that do not originate from managed packages are executed.
+  - `RunLocalTests`: Alls tests in the organization that do not originate from managed packages are executed.
-  - `RunAllTestsInOrg`: Every test in the organisation (including those in managed packages) are executed.
+  - `RunAllTestsInOrg`: Every test in the organization (including those in managed packages) are executed.

   All deployments are subject to Salesforce's minimum test requirements (e.g. code coverage etc.), regardless of the value that you specify for this option.

   If omitted, Salesforce will automatically determine the tests to execute:
   - If deploying to a sandbox, then no tests are run.
-  - If deploying to a production organisation and the deployment contains changes to Apex classes or triggers, then `RunLocalTests`.
+  - If deploying to a production organization and the deployment contains changes to Apex classes or triggers, then `RunLocalTests`.

 - **`--tests=<testClassNames>`**